-A representative of Deloitte & Touche LLP is expected to be present at the Annual Meeting of Stockholders.
+A representative of Deloitte & Touche LLP is expected to be present during the Annual Meeting.
 The representative will be given an opportunity to make a statement if desired, and will be available to respond to stockholder questions.

-Our Board of Directors unanimously recommends a vote FOR Proposal Three to ratify the Audit Committee's appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal 2017.
+Our Board of Directors unanimously recommends a vote FOR Proposal Three to ratify the Audit Committee's appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal 2021.